 God Appeared to Us in Jesus

 Conversations related to the existence of God can be challenging.
 It’s tempting to offer every possible evidence when trying to make a case for something, but I’ve learned to use only those evidences I think will be powerful to the jury I am addressing.
 These additional points are meant to supplement the classic arguments for God’s existence.
 Take the time to learn about your “jury” and after mastering every evidential category, use only those points and arguments needed to move the conversation forward.
 Be informed, but be patient and purposeful in your approach.
-Be sure to visit the ColdCaseChristianity.com home page to download this free Bible Insert.
+Join our Cold-Case Christianity Community for access to a downloadable Bible Insert on this topic.

 For more information about the scientific and philosophical evidence pointing to a Divine Creator, please read God’s Crime Scene: A Cold-Case Detective Examines the Evidence for a Divinely Created Universe.
 This book employs a simple crime scene strategy to investigate eight pieces of evidence in the universe to determine the most reasonable explanation.
 The book is accompanied by an eight-session God’s Crime Scene DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.